Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ## Build

+* Upgraded Godot to 4.4.1stable

+### Fixes

+* Addons can once again be selected from the toplevel set of menus.

+* Addons now work, a new puzzle icon is shown in the toolbar if you have addons that contribute a menu item (#806, #1215).

+* Fixes the scenario where only the first sprite from a sheet could be removed (#1212).

+* ScenePad: fixes the logic to make nodes unique and revoke uniqueness (#1218)

+* Debugger will now poll again for inspected objects, allowing changes to live properties.

+* 2D icons on the ScenePad were not visible before, as they were blue, and the selection was blue - so make the icons white in those cases (#1226)

+* Fixes a spurious warnings triggered when renaming a node that had a unique name (#1217)

+* Drops the style for the toolbar introduced the previous release, as it triggers a SwiftUI bug that hides those buttons after the first time you launch a game.

+## Build 1980

 ### Features

 * New tab: "Game View", it can be used to start the game embedded in that pad,